Delta 10 THC is brand new to the market.

 After a lot of trial and error, Josh eventually polished a method that produced a yield of about 70–80% delta 10 THC.
 There’s currently a patent pending on the process, filed in combination by Fusion Farms and Jonesing Labs.

 The optimal dose of delta 10 THC is still undetermined.
-We know it’s not as potent as delta 9 THC — but we still don’t have a clear understanding about how far off it is.
+We know it’s not as potent as delta 9 THC — but we still don’t have a clear understanding of how far off it is.
 Most people who have tried delta 10 report it to be roughly similar to that of delta 8 — which is about half as strong as an equivalent dose of the delta 9 isomer.

 Using this metric, we estimate the working dosage range of delta 10 THC is somewhere between 20 mg and 60 mg.